Japanese Chin Dog

 Japanese Chin dog breed outside standing in the grass

-The Chin, as he is often called, is thought to have originated in China, but developed mainly in Japan.
+The Chin, as he is often called, is thought to have originated in China, but developed mainly in Japan, specifically for royalty.

 How these toy dog breeds arrived there is a matter of debate, though it is speculated that they may have accompanied Chinese monks who migrated to Japan around the 5th century.